GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 code, or remove parts of the code altogether – and all of this has a chance to confuse the debugger and, consequently, you as the user.

-If you don’t mind a more limited debugging experience and still want to debug an optimized build, then most of the optimizations will work as expected, except for function inlining.
+If you don't mind a more limited debugging experience and still want to debug an optimized build, then most of the optimizations will work as expected, except for function inlining.
 We plan to address the remaining issues in the future, but, for now, please use `-fno-inline` to